Accessing the Customer Portal

-The customer portal is a feature of the Looker Help Center that allows customers to track support requests filed with Looker's Department of Customer Love (DCL) in one central location.
+The customer portal is a feature of the Looker Help Center that allows customers to track support requests filed with Looker Support (DCL) in one central location.
 The portal is accessed by logging into Help Center and clicking Support requests under the user profile menu:

 In the portal, customers can search for tickets, view chat transcripts, ticket responses, and ticket details such as status, priority, and days since the last activity: